All Episodes

 Time Text

-Hello humans, hello humans.
+Hello humans.

 We're talking about something very ephemeral, very solid, but very ephemeral, and that's money.

-And we have two parties, A and B, and they want to do a deal.
+We live in a transaction universe, and we have two parties, A and B, and they want to do a deal.

 They want to trade something between them.